Italian tree frog: Description

 The Italian tree frog is very similar in colouring to the European tree frog of which it was previously believed to be a subspecies.
 It grows to a length of 4 to 5 cm and females are usually larger than males.
 The skin on the dorsal surface is smooth and bright green.
 The ventral surface is whitish and clearly demarcated from the dorsal surface by a beige line.
 A black stripe extends from the eye to the armpit.
 The female has a white throat while the male has a golden brown one with an inflatable vocal sac.
 The hind legs are longer than the forelegs and the digits of the hands and feet end in adhesive discs.

 Distribution and habitat

-The Italian tree frog is native to Italy and Sicily.
-Is very rare in southern Switzerland and a small area of western Slovenia close to the Italian border.
+The Italian tree frog is native to continental Italy and Sicily.
+It is very rare in southern Switzerland and in a small area of western Slovenia close to the Italian border.
 It is found in lowland woods, forests, mountain valleys and wet habitats such as reed beds, at altitudes of up to 1855 m.